yiyunliu/DCOI/ARTIFACT-README.md

 minutes 15 seconds to compile with `make`.

-A successful compilation should produce the following output, which includes near the end the signatures of the top-level claims and the axioms they depend on.
+A successful compilation should produce the following output, which should include signatures of the top-level claims and the axioms they depend on near the end.
 ```sh
 as2-exe -i syntax.sig -p UCoq > theories/Autosubst2/syntax.v
 perl gen_syntax.pl